django-cms/django-cms/docs/contributing/guideline-for-django-cms-projects.rst

 .. note:: These guidelines are based on the best practice established by the Jazzband project, a community of contributors that shares the responsibility of maintaining Python-based projects.

 The django CMS ecosystem consists of many custom projects.
-Often these projects are maintained by the author himself.
+Often these projects are maintained by the author themselves.
 However, sometimes it can make sense to put a project in the care of the django CMS project.
-Either because it is of interest to the entire community, or because the author can no longer devote time to maintain the project himself.
+Either because it is of interest to the entire community, or because the author can no longer devote time to maintain the project themselves.

 Whether an existing project is transferred to the django CMS Github organization, or a new project is set up within the django CMS Github organization, it is important that certain standards are followed.